GraphingLib/GraphingLib/docs/handbook/figure.rst

     sine = gl.Curve.from_function(lambda x: np.sin(x), 0, 2 * np.pi)

-    figure.add_element(sine)
+    figure.add_elements(sine)
-    figure.display()
+    figure.show()

 .. image:: images/sine.png

-The :py:meth:`~graphinglib.figure.Figure.display` method is used to show the figure on screen.
+The :py:meth:`~graphinglib.figure.Figure.show` method is used to show the figure on screen.
 It is also possible to use the :py:meth:`~graphinglib.figure.Figure.save` method to save the figure to a specified path.

 .. seealso::